openworm/openworm_docs/docs/resources.md

 ![CElegansnC](https://github.com/openworm/CElegansNeuroML/raw/master/CElegans/images/CElegans_nC.png)

 More information about working with the data within it and other data entities can be found on the data representation project page \<data-rep\>.

-### OpenWorm Spreadsheet data

-We keep a [publicly accessible archive of data sets](https://drive.google.com/#folders/0B_t3mQaA-HaMejlrMmpnR2VjN0U) that we have come across and adapted on Google Drive.
-We are currently in the process of consolidating these data into the OpenWorm database.
-More information about working with the data within it and other data entities can be found on [the data representation project page](/Projects/datarep/).